 the Lord is associated with a trumpet and the voice speaking behind him meant

-he had to turn to face the Lord, turning indicative of repentance.
+that he had to turn to face Him, denoting repentance.
 The Church

-will be going in the wrong direction when the Lord finds her on that day, and
+will be going the wrong direction when the Lord finds her straining at the

 He will speak to His people, and they will turn and see the voice that is